flatsec/flatsec.github.io/_posts/2014-10-17-getting-started-with-clojure.md

 Most of the time I just refuse to install Java.
 However, if I want to checkout Clojure there's not much choice.
 So here we go.

-First I had to install [Java for OSX](http://support.apple.com/kb/dl1572).
+I installed [Java for OSX](http://support.apple.com/kb/dl1572).
 I'm just using the Java that Apple provides.
-Please note that I didn't do any research on the best Java SDK to use or anything, essentially just used the first link that came up which was Apple's package.
+Please note that I didn't do any research on the best Java SDK to use or anything, essentially just used the first link that came up, which was Apple's package.

 ```bash
 curtis$ java -version